Dimensional Type Systems and Deterministic Memory Management: Design-Time Semantic Preservation in Native Compilation: Dimensional Type Systems: Formal Characterization

 \begin{enumerate}[leftmargin=*] \item \textbf{Constraint generation.} Each arithmetic operation generates a dimensional constraint.
 Addition of \code{a + b} generates $d(a) = d(b)$.
 Multiplication of \code{a * b} generates $d(\text{result}) = d(a) + d(b)$.

 \item \textbf{Unification.} Dimensional constraints form a system of linear equations over $\mathbb{Z}^n$.
-The system is solved by Gaussian elimination over $\mathbb{Z}$, yielding either a unique solution, a parametric family of solutions (dimensional polymorphism), or no solution (dimensional inconsistency).
+The system is solved by abelian-group unification, yielding either a unique solution, a parametric family of solutions (dimensional polymorphism), or no solution (dimensional inconsistency).

 \item \textbf{Generalization.} Unsolved dimension variables in a function's type are generalized to dimension parameters, producing dimensionally polymorphic functions.
 A function \code{let scale factor value = factor * value} infers type \code{float<'d1> -> float<'d2> -> float<'d1 * 'd2>} without any annotation. \end{enumerate}